-In Spark AR Studio you can create effects that are triggered when the camera is pointed at an image in the real world, for example a poster for a movie.
-You'll use an object called a target tracker to do this.
+Use the target tracker in Meta Spark Studio to trigger an effect when the camera is pointed at an image in the real world, like a poster for a movie.

 Start by adding a target tracker: